-- 5.4.2 Failure of the Beneficiary to provide, promptly as needed, the resources required for project implementation, including failure to deposit the co-financing amounts set forth in the Financing Agreement at the dates specified in the Financing Agreement. - 5.4.3 Failure of the Beneficiary to use the financing as defined in the Approved Project Budget including reallocation of more than 15% of the Approved Project Budget by Beneficiary without prior written consent of GITA. - 5.4.4 Significant failure of the Beneficiary to carry out the project with due diligence and efficiency and in accordance with sound technical, economic, financial, managerial, environmental and social standards and practices, including in accordance with the provisions of the Anti-Corruption Guidelines, providing false information during any stage of the project Application, evaluation or implementation and in instances of gross misconduct or fraud. - 5.4.5 Failure of the Beneficiary to carry out the project in accordance with the national environmental legislation and the EMP/ESMP, if applicable, and to undertake in a timely manner all measures to enable GITA to monitor compliance of Beneficiary's performance with the ESMP; - 5.4.6 Failure of the Beneficiary to maintain policies and procedures adequate to enable GITA to monitor and evaluate the progress of the project and the achievement of its objectives;
+- 5.4.1 Failure of the Beneficiary to provide, promptly as needed, the resources required for project implementation, including failure to deposit the co-financing amounts set forth in the Financing Agreement at the dates specified in the Financing Agreement. - 5.4.2 Failure of the Beneficiary to use the financing as defined in the Approved Project Budget including reallocation of more than 15% of the Approved Project Budget by Beneficiary without prior written consent of GITA. - 5.4.3 Significant failure of the Beneficiary to carry out the project with due diligence and efficiency and in accordance with sound technical, economic, financial, managerial, environmental and social standards and practices, including in accordance with the provisions of the Anti-Corruption Guidelines, providing false information during any stage of the project Application, evaluation or implementation and in instances of gross misconduct or fraud. - 5.4.4 Failure of the Beneficiary to maintain policies and procedures adequate to enable GITA to monitor and evaluate the progress of the project and the achievement of its objectives. - 5.4.5 Failure of the Beneficiary to maintain a financial management system and prepare financial statements in accordance with consistently applied accounting standards, both in a manner adequate to reflect the operations, resources and expenditures related to the project.

-- 5.4.7 Failure of the Beneficiary to maintain a financial management system and prepare financial statements in accordance with consistently applied accounting standards, both in a manner adequate to reflect the operations, resources and expenditures related to the project; - 5.4.8 Failure of the Beneficiary to have financial statements audited at GITA's request by independent auditors acceptable to GITA, in accordance with consistently applied auditing standards, and promptly furnish the statements as so audited to GITA; - 5.4.9 Failure of the Beneficiary to enable GITA to inspect the implementation of the project, its operation and any relevant records and documents and prepare and furnish to GITA all such information as GITA shall reasonably request relating to the implementation of the project; - 5.4.10 Failure of the Beneficiary to inform GITA of any significant changes to the project (e.g. regarding project implementation, timelines, project budget, deliverables, project staff, etc.).
+- 5.4.6 Failure of the Beneficiary to have financial statements audited at GITA's request by independent auditors acceptable to GITA, in accordance with consistently applied auditing standards, and promptly furnish the statements as so audited to GITA. - 5.4.7 Failure of the Beneficiary to enable GITA to inspect the implementation of the project, its operation and any relevant records and documents and prepare and provide to GITA all such information as GITA shall reasonably request relating to the implementation of the project. - 5.4.8 Failure of the Beneficiary to inform GITA of any significant changes to the project (e.g. regarding project implementation, timelines, project budget, deliverables, project staff, etc.).